 Burroughs clearly admires the men who go off to fight battles, but not so much the men who send them to fight for unjust or corrupt reasons.
 What is interesting to note here is that all the Minunian cities have slaves, but Tarzan never takes a stance on slavery itself.
 The part of Africa that he rules over he’s forbidden slavers to operate in, but he doesn’t seem to feel the need to oppose anti-slavery viewpoints anywhere else.
 Now if Tarzan himself is captured and enslaved he will of course free himself, and any slaves with him, but if the society that befriends him happens to have slaves he doesn’t like to make a fuss about it.
 He only helps the people of Trohanadalmakus against their enemies because he encountered them first.
 We of course later learn the king of the particular city is corrupt as well as mad, but once again Tarzan does not know this at first.
 Tarzan is a character who really likes to “wing it” in cases of morality.
 What Tarzan decides to do on a Tuesday, under the exact circumstances on a Wednesday, could lead to completely different actions.
 This kind of makes Tarzan a chaotic neutral character, which isn’t surprising as he’s a man of two worlds.

 Tarzan and the Ant Men is a nice blend of jungle adventure and science fiction; Tarzan encounters a Lilliputian race that uses science to shrink him down to their size, while also spending time do his standard jungle fighting.
-Aside from the views of women, and how they should be treated, this is a solid adventure story, and a shrunken Tarzan fighting an army villainous despots is pure fun, but unfortunately the book occasionally leaves Tarzan and his exploits to see how Esteban Miranda, the Tarzan look-a-like from Tarzan and the Golden Lion.
+Aside from the views of women, and how they should be treated, this is a solid adventure story, and a shrunken Tarzan fighting an army villainous despots is pure fun, but unfortunately, the book occasionally leaves Tarzan and his exploits to see how Esteban Miranda, the Tarzan look-a-like from Tarzan and the Golden Lion.
 I was not a fan of that character when he first appeared and he does nothing here to change my mind.
-He has little to no impact on the main Tarzan’s story, the two only meet on the last page, and comes across as unnecessary padding.
-That Jane once again fails to recognize the imposter is a not so shining moment for her.
-It’s a times like this that one gets the impression Burroughs would have been happier if Jane had actually died in Tarzan the Terrible.
+He has little to no impact on the main Tarzan story, the two only meet on the last page, and comes across as unnecessary padding.
+That Jane once again fails to recognize the imposter is a not-so-shining moment for her.
+It’s at times like this that one gets the impression Burroughs would have been happier if Jane had actually died in Tarzan the Terrible.